Preparing Business Clients for Mediation: A Neutral’s Perspective

 • Understand timing, cost, and uncertainty

-Clients who have discussed these issues in advance are better positioned to engage meaningfully in mediation.
+Parties who have considered these issues in advance are better positioned to engage meaningfully in mediation.

 Preparing Clients for the Mediation Process Itself